 The NHS continues to face unprecedented financial pressures.

-Some trusts are seeking to save money by creating wholly owned subsidiary companies to deliver services, including facilities and estates.
+Some trusts in England are seeking to save money by creating wholly owned subsidiary companies to deliver services, including facilities and estates.

 What are wholly owned subsidiaries?